davegutz/myStateOfCharge/SOC_data_collection_test/README.md

   3-SCL = Photon D1
   4-SDA  = Photon D0
   5-ADDR = NC
   6-ALERT = NC
   7-A0 = Green from shunt
   8-A1 = Yellow from shunt
+  9-A2 = NC
+  10-A3 = NC

+### ASD 1015 12-bit Amplified with OPA333 my custom board.
+Avoids using negative absolute voltages on inputs - centers on 3v3 / 2

+- HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
+  $8.29 in Aug 2021
+  I2C used.
+  Code from Adafruit ADS1X15 library.
+Differential = A0-A1
+  Ti OPA333 Used.   $11.00 for 5 Amazon OPA333AIDBVR SOT23-5 mounted on SOT23-6
+  No special code for OPA.
+Hardware only.
+Pre-amp for ADC 5:1.
+  1-V 3v3
+  2-G = Gnd
+  3-SCL = Photon D1
+  4-SDA  = Photon D0
+  5-ADDR = 3v3
+  6-ALERT = NC
+  7-A0 = Green from shunt
+  8-A1 = Yellow from shunt